ThinkDataEd/curriculum/docs/unit1/lab1a.md

     - The variable(s) containing the information we want the function to use.

-    - The data set containing the variables.
+    - The dataset containing the variables.

 * Notice that when we analyze a single variable the value for *y* is left blank.